sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 </table>

 This means that, for full path coverage, we would need 8 tests just to cover this if-statement.
-That is quite a lot for just a single statement!
+That is quite a lot for just a single statement.

-By thinking about the path coverage of our test suite, we can come up of quite some good tests.
+By aiming at achieving good path coverage of our program, testers can indeed come up with good tests.
-The main issue is that achieving 100% path coverage might not always be feasible.
-The number of combinations might be too big!
+However, the main issue is that achieving 100% path coverage might not always be feasible or too costly.
 The amount of tests needed for full path coverage will grow exponentially with the amount of conditions in a decision.

 {% set video_id = "hpE-aZYulmk" %}